sawano/java-commons/README.md

     This allows for more fluid code as the assertion does not have to be a separate statement.

+####Design by Contract utilities
+The classes `Require`, `Ensure`, and `Invariant` in the `se.sawano.java.commons.lang.dbc` package contains exactly the same functionality as `se.sawano.java.commons.lang.Validate` but with unique exception types.
+I.e. of the type `RequirementException`, `EnsuranceException` and `InvarianceException` respectively.

 ##Download

 Releases are available at the Maven central repository.
 Or you can just use the source code directly if you prefer that.